 Were you unable to split the check, as needed?

-Were we able to accommodate your preferred payment type (Apple pay, Samsung Pay, Google Pay)
+Were we able to accommodate your preferred payment type?
+(Apple pay, Samsung Pay, Google Pay)

-Stress that their thoughts are valuable to you and that your aim is to grow and improve as a restaurant.
+Stress that their thoughts are valuable to you and that you aim to grow and improve as a restaurant.
 Having genuine conversations like these with your guests helps to build strong, lasting relationships and remedy unsavory experiences; it also shows your guests that they matter to your restaurant and that you want to make sure they have a great dining experience every time.
 Always invite them back in for a do-over!

-While your guests are a great place to start when trying to get at the root cause of operational hiccups in your restaurant, don’t overlook input from your front of house staff.
+While your guests are a great place to start when trying to get at the root cause of operational hiccups in your restaurant, don’t overlook input from your front-of-house staff.
 They’re probably very much aware of areas of weakness in your dining experience, including a slow guest checkout process.
 Ask questions like:

 Are you slow to bring a check because there aren’t enough terminals?